Power operations in the Kunneth spectral sequence and commutative HFp-algebras: Filtrations and Complexes

 \begin{lemma} If $\Xb$ and $\Yb$ are two multiplicative filtrations then $\Gb(\Xb,\Yb)$ is multiplicative. \end{lemma}

-Here we use that the category of $S$-modules is symmetric monoidal and so the related result for $\Gamma^{R}(\Xb,Yb)$ holds when $R$ is a commutative $S$-algebra.
+Here we use that the category of $S$-modules is symmetric monoidal and so the related result for $\Gamma^{R}(\Xb,\Yb)$ holds when $R$ is a commutative $S$-algebra.
 This result will only be applied in the case that $\Yb$ is a constant filtration of a commutative $S$-algebra.

 Notice that there is a natural action of $\pi \subset \Sigma_r$ on the filtration $\Gb^r$ given by permuting factors.
 This action, along with the tensoring of the category of $S$-modules over spaces, will be used in the definition of $\Hi$-filtration below.
 When necessary, we consider the space $E\Sigma_n$ as a filtered spectrum in $S$-modules via its skeletal filtration.
+The model we use for $E\Sigma_n$ as a CW-complex is that which is corresponds to the complex used by May in \cite{MaySteenrod}.

 \begin{dfn} We say that a filtration $\Xb$ is \underline{$\Hi$} or has an \underline{$\Hi$-structure} if there are maps of filtrations

 that are compatible in the sense of Chapter 1 definition 3.1 of \cite{HRS}.
 In particular, we have maps